Transitions

 When my father passed away, I had certain unrealistic expectations of my mother.
 My parents had been together for almost fifty years, so I knew she would grieve intensely.
 But because I had always thought of my mother as a strong, independent woman, I felt she would be able to move forward.

 She did grieve in a silent, prolonged manner and seemed to be doing little to help herself through that time.
-This was my opinion and based upon the blinders I was unconsciously sporting.
+This was my opinion, and it was based on the blinders I was unconsciously wearing.

 There was probably guilt and regret, transitional feelings we all encounter when we lose someone close.
 Why them and not me?
-Not to mention a finality that strikes a heavy blow in which many do not recover.
+Not to mention a finality that strikes a heavy blow, from which many do not recover.

-Admittedly and for a long time, I was disappointed that she was not picking up her life and living it.
+Admittedly, and for a long time, I was disappointed that she was not picking up her life and living it.
 Well...those were my expectations.
 Not hers.
-I was disregarding the fact that my father was by mother's side all of her adult life.
+I was disregarding the fact that my father had been by my mother's side for her entire adult life.

-Took me a while to pause and reflect on my own lack of liminality regarding her state of mind and being.
-I have learned to meet her where she is, showing empathy and listening.
-Going with her flow while discovering my own.
+It took me a while to pause and reflect on my own liminality regarding her state of mind and being.
+I have learned to meet her where she is, showing empathy and listening, going with her flow while discovering my own.

-Attempting to control one another or pushing our agenda on others unwilling to accept, is terribly naive.
+Attempting to control one another or pushing our agenda on others unwilling to accept is naive.
 But that was me in this situation.

 I have learned not to force what is not meant to be.